Adoption Applications

 Homeward Bound dogs are adopted out "fully vetted".
 What does that mean?

-ll of our dogs are spayed or neutered.
+All of our dogs are spayed or neutered.
 This includes most of our puppies also provided that they are at least 8 weeks of age.
-They are generally vaccinated for distemper/parvo, rabies and if from a shelter, bordatella.
-They are also tested for heartworm and in some cases, lymes disease and erlichia.
+They are generally vaccinated for distemper/parvo, rabies, and if from a shelter, bordatella.
+They are also tested for heartworm and, in some cases, Lyme disease and Ehrlichia.
 We will provide you with copies of the medical records for your new dog.
 You will be expected to continue providing them with appropriate medical care.
-We also recommend that adopters in upstate New York get their dogs Lyme vaccinated and use a flea/tick repellant on their dog.
+We also recommend that adopters in upstate New York get their dogs Lyme vaccinated and use a flea/tick repellent on their dog.

 Do you ever take dogs back?